cloudhm/advanced-keymapping/README.md

 # advanced-keymapping

 In order to get most of this post, please read [OSX-shortcuts-you-might-not-know](https://github.com/yifanchen/OSX-shortcuts-you-might-not-know) first.

-In this Repo, I want to share my personal keymapping with everyone.

-I am going to talk about how and why I map `hjkl` as `arrow` keys.
-For the mapping to work, you will need to use either of the following tools.
+I suggest karabiner to everyone no matter if you are a Emacs user or a Vim user,

+### Chrome C-Vim

+<a href="https://github.com/1995eaton/chromium-vim" target="_blank">C-Vim</a> is a must have if you use Vim, it comes with tons features to reinforce the golden keyboard rules.

 [Karabiner](https://pqrs.org/osx/karabiner/): The most powerful key mapping tool.
 Capable of doing all sorts of crazy key mappings, they come in options, just check the boxes of the ones you like.
 Honestly, I drop my jaw every time I browse through the option list, there are too much options even including Dota2, LOL, Starcraft, etc.
 Still unsatisfied?
 Then make your own `private.xml` and import it in.
 Yes, it is just this amazing.
 On top of that, it comes with a great customer service.(I got responds within 8 hours when I sent emails to ask questions) Most importantly, it is free.

-[BetterTouchTool](https://www.boastr.net/): BTT is well known, almost everyone likes the Snap feature, settings are very intuitive.
-It is no longer free, however spending few bucks to have it 24/7.
-I am totally down.
-In this post, I am not going to show how BTT works, it's very easy to figure out.

-Between these two tools, I would go with Karabiner over BTT for two reasons:

-1. Unlike `arrow` keys, `letter` keys don't repeat themselves when holding down in OSX(Windows does), which could be annoying.
-Luckily, Karabiner fixes this problem.

-2. Free.

 ### About HJKL